All Topics

 By

 New research has overturned the long-held aeronautical principle that smoother surfaces always reduce aerodynamic drag.
 Hacker News reported that certain surface textures can help maintain laminar flow longer by delaying the transition to turbulent flow, challenging conventional wisdom for high-speed vehicles.
-Bluesky added that under certain high-speed conditions, intentionally roughened surfaces can improve performance by manipulating the boundary layer between laminar and turbulent flow.
+Bluesky added that under certain high-speed conditions, intentionally roughened surfaces can improve performance by manipulating the boundary layer.
 The findings could lead to new design approaches for aircraft, cars, and bullet trains.